abhinabsarkar/k8s-networking/concepts/k8s-networking-readme.md

 * A node can communicate with a Pod without the use of NAT.
 * A Pod's awareness of its address is the same as how other resources see the address.
 The host's address doesn't mask it.

+K8s natively supports multi-host networking in which pods are able to communicate with each other by default, regardless of which host they live in.
+Kubernetes does not provide an implementation of this model by default, rather it relies on third-party tools *"network plugins"* (eg. kubenet, azure in AKS) that comply with the following requirements: all containers are able to communicate with each other without NAT; nodes are able to communicate with containers without NAT; and a container’s IP address is the same from inside and outside the container.

 These principles give a unique and first-class identity to every Pod in the cluster.
 Because of this, the networking model is more straightforward and does not need to include port mapping for the running container workloads.

 * [Docker vs Kubernetes networking](/concepts/docker-k8s-networking-readme.md)